highonlinux420/highonlinux420/README.md

 # Hi there, I'm Adel 👋

-I'm a Computer Science student with a passion for building beautiful, functional, and responsive web interfaces.
+I'm a Software Engineering student with a passion for building beautiful, functional, and responsive web interfaces.
 I specialize in **frontend development** with a focus on **React**, and I'm always exploring new tools and best practices in modern web development.

 ## 🔧 Tech Stack